chesmith/iptimeclock/INSTALLATION.md

 4. Create a file named 'key.txt' in this directory containing your decryption key (see below)

     #### config.json
-    Database credentials, email server details, and wifi connection details are stored in this file.
+    Database credentials, email server details, and scheduled task details are stored in this file.
 Most values are encrypted (see below).

     #### encrypt.js
     This script helps encrypt values that will be placed in config.json.
 Read comments in the script file for usage instructions.